 A listener listens for connection requests and distributes the requests to endpoints based on the port and the protocol that you specify.
 Each listener is associated with an endpoint group.
 You can associate an endpoint group with a listener by specifying the region to which you want to distribute network traffic.
 After you associate an endpoint group with a listener, network traffic is distributed to the optimal endpoint in the endpoint group.

-In the Configure listeners step, configure the required parameters and click Next.
+On the Configure listeners wizard page, configure the listener, and then click Next.

-The following table describes only the parameters that are relevant to this topic.
-Use the default values for other parameters.
+This section only introduces the configuration items relevant to this topic.
+You can keep the default configuration for other items.
 For more information, see Add and manage intelligent routing listeners.

 Listener Name | Enter a name for the listener. |